Hoyle

 The Hoyle family, which has held considerable estates in the co. of York for upwards of four centuries, were anciently seated at Hoyle House, in the parish of Halifax, co.
 York.
 Watson, the Halifax historian, observes that it is reckoned a very ancient place, but has nothing remarkable about it now.
 The earliest ancestor from whence there is a clear and direct descent is

-JOHN HOYLE (of Lightcliffe), living 21st EDWARD IV.
-His grandson EDWARD HOYLE, of Hoyle House, mentioned in the endowment deed, of Lightcliffe Chapel, dated 1 March, 20 HENRY VIII, m. and had issue,
+EDWARD HOYLE, of Hoyle House, mentioned in the endowment deed, of Lightcliffe Chapel, dated 1 March, 20 HENRY VIII, m. and had issue

 Margaret, m.
 1st __ Mallinson; 2nd, Edward Hanson(?), of Netherwood House, d.
 23 Feb.
-1614, aet 87.
+1614, aet 87

 John Hoyle, of Hoyle House, m.
-Mary, dau. of John Drake, from whom is lineally descended,
+Mary, dau. of John Drake, from whom is lineally descended

 WILLIAM HOYLE, Esq., of Netherthorpe and Aughton Hall, co.
 York, bapt.
 22 Aug.
 1742; m.
 1st, 8 Jan.
-1767, Barbara, dau. and heir of John Redfearn, Esq. of Sheffield, by Barbara his wife, dau. and heir of John Fretwell, Esq. of Hooton Levet Hall, and had issue,
+1767, Barbara, dau. and heir of John Redfearn, Esq. of Sheffield, by Barbara his wife, dau. and heir of John Fretwell, Esq. of Hooton Levet Hall, and had issue

 I William, b.
 11, July 1773

 II John, of Netherthorpe, b.
 4 June 1776, m.
-Sarah Tibbett, and had issue, 1.
-John; 2.
-William; 1 Barbara; and 2.
-Sarah.
+Sarah Tibbett, and had issue

 I Elizabeth, b.
-30 July, 1769; d, 9 May 1770.
+30 July, 1769; d, 9 May 1770

 III Hannah, m.
 5 Oct.
 1793, John Bullock, Esq. of Ashburn, Derbyshire.